 The heathen Flegetanis could tell us how the stars (i.e. planets) set and rise again and how each circles before it reaches its starting point.
 To their course humanity's affairs and destiny are linked directly.
 Flegetanis saw with his own eyes in the constellations things he was too shy to talk about, hidden mysteries.
 He said there was a thing called Grail, a name he had read clearly in the constellations...

-Kyot looked at the heathen information, which may have been the famous, astronomical "Tables of Toledo", and interpreted it from a Christian point of view.
+Kyot looked at the heathen information he found in the astronomical "Tables of Toledo" and astrological works of the philosopher Abraham ben Meir Ibn Ezra, who was born in Tudela, Navarre in 1089, and died c.
+1167, and interpreted it from a Christian point of view.
 This motivated his ensuing search: